zalando/spilo/docs/admin-guide/update.md

-Spilo is a stateful appliance, therefore you may need to update certain componenents from time to time.
+Spilo is a stateful appliance, therefore you may need to update certain components from time to time.
 Examples of these updates are:

 * Update Taupage AMI